 Graiseley has a good choice of corner shops and neighbourhood shopping centres.
 It is home to people of many faiths and none, and there are a wide variety of religious buildings.
 There are four primary schools in the ward, two community centres at Bradmore and Great Brickkiln Street, and several parks and open spaces.
 There is also the large Jeffcock Road cemetery, with the World War Two Dutch war graves that are commemorated every November.

-Key issues in Graiseley include:
+Key issues in Graiseley include crime, housing, and tax.

 Graiseley is a strong Labour ward.